david-jones-statistics/improving-planet-detection-power/README.md

 This code implements the methodology of Jones et al. (2017+):

-i) Customized PCA for constructing stellar activity indicators ii) Maximum likelihood fitting of multivariate GP models for stellar activity
+- Customized PCA for constructing stellar activity indicators
+- Maximum likelihood fitting of multivariate GP models for stellar activity

 Note: the code is currently being organized into a more user-friendly format.